openpaymentseurope/docs/docs/quickstart_pis.md

 First you need to route the user to `redirectLinkToBank`.
 When the user has authenticated, the bank will route the user back to the URI you replaced `"[TPP_REDIRECT_URI]"` with.
 Once there, you extract the URL parameters `code` and `scope`.

-To finalise the Payment, you make the following request:
+To finalise the payment, you make the following request:

 #### Endpoint
 ```javascript